 We love Mumbai.
 Big.
 Bold.
 Brash.
 Without a doubt one of the great cities of the world, more so when married with Test Cricket at Wankhede Stadium and the chance to perform in a Bollywood flop!
 No matter what your ultimate reason for visiting India is, you must include Mumbai.

-Not having sat in the 'Sachin Tendulkar Stand' since 2004, we can only hope the pitch has improved by the time we play in 2022.
-It's more wishful than fact, as we won't know the schedule until early 2022.
+Not having sat in the 'Sachin Tendulkar Stand' since 2004, we can only hope the pitch has improved by the time we next play.
+It's more wishful than fact.
 Like every visiting Test Cricket Nation plays at Lord's Cricket Ground, London, every Australian Test Cricket Tour to India should include Mumbai (and Kolkata).
 Two big teams playing on the two biggest stages in the game's biggest nation.
 They go hand in hand.
-Instead, in 2017, Australia played the maiden Tests of Pune, Dharamsala, and Ranchi of all places.
+Instead, in 2017, Australia played maiden Tests of Pune, Dharamsala, and Ranchi of all places.

-BBCI Marketing got it wrong then and we hope they don't make that same mistake in 2022 and instead, we find ourselves immersed in Mumbai and a few quick-singles through the covers from a whopping 13million Indians.
+BBCI Marketing got it wrong then and we hope they don't make that same mistake next time and instead we find ourselves immersed in Mumbai and a few quick-singles through the covers from a whopping 13million Indians.
 Unbelievably, despite the size of the city, Wankhede Stadium only holds 33,000, thus the full whack of a packed stadium should hit you every day, as it does on the street.

 Colaba is the big tourist area of Mumbai, with our hotel opposite the Gateway to India.
 The giant Chhatrapati Shivaji Terminus (formerly Victoria Terminus) that attracts Indian Railways from all over the country and the suburban rail terminus of Churchgate Station are both just up the road.
 As such, this area of Mumbai is flooded with people, commerce, people, opportunity, people, cows, people, cars, people, cricket, people, and unique photos of India, which usually include people.